Conjugate flow action functionals: Conjugate flow action functionals

 In turn, the operator $\N_{\x}$ is said to be the {\em gradient} of the functionals $A_u[u]$ or $A_{\x}[\x]$.
-This definition relies on the fact that if we calculate an infinitesimal line integral by using $u$ or $\x$ as independent variable then we obtain, respectively,
+This definition relies on the fact that if we calculate the infinitesimal variation of (\ref{the potential}) and (\ref{the potential1}) with respect to independent variations of $u$ and $\x$, respectively, then we obtain

-The relations (\ref{areyousure1}) show that the equations of motion of the system, i.e. $\N_{\x}\left(u\right)=\emptyset_\V$, can be obtained as as a stationary point of either $A_u[u]$ or $A_{\x}[\x]$, for arbitrary variations $\delta u$ and $\delta \x$, respectively.
-Thus, the theory of conjugate flows allow us to look for action functionals associated with field equations in two different ways, depending on which variable between $u$ or $\x$ is assumed as \emph{independent}.
+These relations show that the equations of motion of the system, i.e. $\N_{\x}\left(u\right)=\emptyset_\V$, can be obtained as a stationary point of either $A_u[u]$ or $A_{\x}[\x]$, for arbitrary variations $\delta u$ and $\delta \x$, respectively.
+Thus, the theory of conjugate flows allows us to look for action functionals associated with field equations in two different ways, depending on which variable between $u$ or $\x$ is assumed as \emph{independent}.
 Clearly, if we consider $u$ as independent then we are looking for the set of conjugate flows such that the field equation is potential.
 On the contrary, if we consider the conjugate flow $\x$ as independent then we are looking for the set of fields $u$ such that the field equation is potential.
 In the sequel we will be mostly concerned with conjugate flows action functionals where the field $u$ is considered as independent variable.